MariamElnaggar/CPE487Project/README.md

 - Input: led_mpx (used to choose the digits), seg7_data (data to display)
 - Output: SEG7_anode (anodes on the display), SEG7_seg (segments to turn on based on the digits)
 #### Modification
-We added the code below to convert our binary data input to decmial and display it on the 7-segment display.
+We added the code below to convert our binary data input to decmial and modified the code to display it on the 7-segment display.
 ```
 SIGNAL decimal_value : STD_LOGIC_VECTOR (15 DOWNTO 0);
 BEGIN